 Commitment to Health Equity

-- LEARN.
-SMFM is committed to building a diverse and inclusive membership and leadership cadre.
-Learn more about our members and what inspires their work in our Member Spotlight feature.
+LEARN.
+SMFM is committed to showcasing the diversity of our membership, Learn more about our members and what inspires their work in our Member Spotlight feature.

 LEAD.
 To foster a more equitable leadership structure within SMFM and the institutions in which MFM subspecialists work each day, SMFM launched the Emerging Leaders Program.

 RECOGNIZE.
 Each year, SMFM recognizes a member who has demonstrated extraordinary leadership via the Mentorship in Diversity, Equity, and Inclusion Award.

 SHARE.
 SMFM partnered with the National Birth Equity Collaborative to develop an infographic, "Strategies to Overcome Racism's Impact on Pregnancy Outcomes."
 Use the image on social media, in presentation slide decks, print it and hang it in your institution.
 References for the infographic can be found here.
 (April 2020).

 SHARE, SMFM revised its infographic, "Strategies to Provide Equitable Care During COVID-19."
 Use the image on social media, in presentation slide decks, print it and hang it in your institution.
 (November 2020).

 WATCH.
 SMFM's 2022 Annual Meeting featured the first-ever Anti-Racism Special Interest Group.
 The goal of this now-annual event was to elevate scholarly work that focuses on eliminating racism and bias in maternity care; eliminating racial disparities in health outcomes; improvement in diversity, equity, and belonging in the subspecialty, SMFM, and in leadership.
 This event was made possible, in part, by support from, Roche.